 For a hyperactive dog, training often works best after exercise.
 For example, once the exercise is done, it would be helpful to teach your dog essential commands such as sit, stay, and down.
 When you have guests at home and your dog is showing signs of hyperactivity, these commands usually help calm down your dog.

 While physical exercise has a lot of benefits for dogs who are hyperactive, mental activity is often equally beneficial.
 For example, herding and field work are ideal for smart and active breeds.
 It’s also a good idea to introduce puzzles, games, and other fun activities that your dog would enjoy to provide mental stimulation.

 Promote a Healthy Diet

 Keep your dog away from artificial or processed food as this directly affects the behavior of your dog.
 According to studies, there is a loose connection between dog food ingredients and hyperactivity, so provide your dog with good quality food that contains pure, identifiable ingredients with none or the least possible preservatives or fillers.

-It’s also essential to choose foods that are fit rich in nutrition, vitamins, and minerals.
+It’s also essential to choose foods that are fit rich in vitamins and minerals.
 Fresh and healthy food is the best!

 Stick to a Schedule

 One of the effective ways to get a dog to calm down is to stick to a daily schedule.
 Having a routine helps them know what to do at certain times of the day, and this aids in alleviating stress and anxiety.
 Having specific times for waking up, eating, going on walks, exercising, and going to bed would help your dog relax and be accustomed to the regimen.